google/kernel-sanitizers/Documentation/dev-tools/kfence.rst

 Interface
 ---------

-The following describes the functions which are used by allocators as well page handling code to set up and deal with KFENCE allocations.
+The following describes the functions which are used by allocators as well as page handling code to set up and deal with KFENCE allocations.

 .. kernel-doc:: include/linux/kfence.h
    :functions: is_kfence_address